leonid-world/leonid-world/README.md

 # Hi, I'm a Senior Full-Stack Engineer transitioning from Web2 to Web3

-Experienced Full-Stack Engineer with 6+ years building and operating enterprise systems.
+Experienced Full-Stack Engineer with 6+ years of experience building and operating enterprise systems.

 Currently expanding into blockchain infrastructure and smart contract development.